 Julie is still loving it two decades later, even though the field and her role have changed dramatically since she began working in home health.

-Julie entered the field as a nurse; today, she is the executive vice president of home health operations for Enhabit.
+She entered the field as a nurse; today, she is the executive vice president of home health operations for Enhabit Home Health & Hospice.

 Her path to get there would take her through many roles, the first of which was a nurse at a general medicine hospital.

-Julie continued at the hospital after that first weekend working in home health, picking up a few weekends a month in home health.
+Julie continued at the hospital after that first weekend working in home health.
+But she would pick up a few weekends a month in home health.
 When the agency offered her the opportunity to join full-time, she eagerly accepted.

-Five years later, it was purchased by Enhabit.
+Five years later, Enhabit purchased it.
 “That’s how I came to be a part of this family,” Julie said.

 Over the years, she was promoted several times.
-She served as branch director, then administrator before being named a regional director, responsible for 11 branches in west Texas and New Mexico.
-Two years ago, she was promoted to her latest role as regional president.
+She served as branch director, then administrator before named a regional director and then regional president.
+She was responsible for 11 branches in west Texas and New Mexico.

-Her leadership roles also took her away from patient visits–something that concerned her at first.
-Up until about three years ago, she would still make an occasional patient admission.
+Her leadership roles took her away from patient visits–something that concerned her at first.
+Up until she became an executive, she would still make an occasional patient admission.

 “If everyone was busy, and I was in town, I would do an admission, so I could see patients,” she said.
 “I travel more now, so I’m not able to do that as much, but it helps that I’m still using my clinical skills.”